wmfs/tymly-website/markdown/README.md

 actionLink: /guide/
 features:
 - title: Open Standards
-  details: "Tymly fundamentally separates the objectives of a digital service from the suppliers and technology which would traditionally deliver it.
+  details: "Tymly fundamentally separates the objectives of a digital service from the suppliers and technology which would traditionally deliver them.
 If that's not disruptive enough, these objectives are defined using open standards: opening-up a whole new world of collaborative working and interoperability."
 - title: Open Source
   details: Once all your digital-service objectives are written using a standard vocabulary, Tymly offers an Open Source platform to deliver them effortlessly throughout your organisation... and beyond!
 Built by a UK Fire Service, Tymly is designed to deploy digital capability into the most demanding of environments.
 - title: Open Ethos